agntcy/acp-spec/docs/README.md

 ## Getting Started

-Explore the ACP specification by browsing the OpenAPI view [https://agntcy.github.io/acp-spec/docs/openapi.html].
+Explore the ACP specification by browsing the OpenAPI view <https://agntcy.github.io/acp-spec/docs/openapi.html>.

 Learn how to use the API by looking at [API Usage Flows](#api-usage-flows)

-Learn about Agent Manifest and its usage here (#agent-manifest)
+Learn about Agent Manifest and its usage [here](#agent-manifest)

 Explore tools for ACP and Agent Manifest in the [Agent Control SDK Repo](agntcy.github.io/acp-sdk)

 ## API Usage Flows

 ### Agents Retrieval APIs

 ACP offers an API to search for the agents served by the ACP server.
 Once a client has an agent identifier `AgentID`, it can use it to either retrieve the agent manifest or to control agent runs.

 #### Retrieve all agents supported by the server